-- The customers can pay for electricity and receive information on an app.
+- Customers can pay for electricity and receive information on an app.

 - They can monitor the power consumption history on their smart meters in the records.

-- One key advantage is the customers with solar panels can sell the surplus power to the NEA.
+- One key advantage is that customers with solar panels can sell the surplus power to the NEA.

 - NEA can collect meters’ records remotely at their offices.

 - NEA can also cut off the power supply remotely if needed.

 - The customers will have better control over their power consumption.

 Check out: Top Online Shopping Sites in Nepal

 Having a smart meter set up in households will bring a lot of conveniences to the residents.
 Not only can they check on their power use in real-time, but they can also sell the surplus from Solar to the NEA.